Hamza417/Felicity/README.md

 ## License

 This project is source-available but not licensed for redistribution, modification, or commercial use.
 All rights reserved by the author.
+I'll update the licence once the project is substatially developed.